 Microsoft Office has been a staple of businesses for years and with its simplicity, value, and cloud capabilities, why wouldn’t it be?

-But even with the amazing benefits provided by their newest version – Office 365 – many a small businesses were still left having manage devices and security with little in the way of IT support.
+But even with the amazing benefits provided by their newest version – Microsoft 365 – many a small businesses were still left having manage devices and security with little in the way of IT support.

 In an effort to cater to small and large businesses alike, and build a suite that could significantly enhance office productivity, the company recently unveiled Microsoft 365 for Business.